 When you’re in another country long-term for the first time, it’s important to know who to go to when you need assistance.
 Knowing the team of on-site directors on your program will help you feel more secure, and put a face to the e-mails and documents you’ve been working with.

 It’s also important to ask yourself, how much support will I need and how much support will I want?
 Some programs are designed to be more independent than others.
-They throw you in the deep end and watch you swim back without jumping in after you.
-Other programs, balance support with independence.
-There’s a few programs (however they are more rare) that hold your hand through the entire experience.
-When we go abroad, it’s important and almost always inevitable, that you will be pushed to explore your personal limitations.
+When we go abroad, it’s important and inevitable, that you will be pushed to explore your personal limitations.
 You’ll have to move beyond the perimeters of your comfort zone and challenge your existing mindset and ingrained belief system.
 Yet, each person has different levels of experience and exposure.
 If you’ve never climbed a mountain before, we wouldn’t encourage you to hike up Everest on your first go.
 We feel the same way about travel experiences.
 It’s your personal responsibility to find the line between challenging yourself and going too far beyond what you can physically and emotionally handle.
 The better you understand what you can and can’t do at this point in your life, the better you’ll be able to choose a program that caters to that.

 3. What will my program allow me to experience?

-Beyond beautiful beaches and gorgeous architecture, it’s important your program aligns with your academic, personal,and professional goals.
-Ensuring your program will allow you to pursue your passions and bring you closer to your goals will make you feel more comfortable in your choice!
+Beyond beautiful beaches and gorgeous architecture, it’s important your program aligns with your academic, personal, and professional goals.
+Ensure that your program helps you to pursue your passions and brings you closer to your goals.

 4. How much flexibility and freedom will I have on the program?